Tushar114/React-MemoryGame/README.md

 This is a very simple Memory Game.
 This is currently in development, Please find introduced and pending features in description below.

-This application is being developed using Node/React/Redux technologies.

 Author - Tushar Shyoran

 ## Flow of the game -